-computationally most demanding part is the branch and bound scheme.
-The alternating optimization converges much faster.
-For the branch and bound scheme the running time is sensitive to several factors: it grows exponentially with the number of degrees of freedom.
+For the branch and bound scheme the running time is determined by how many of the tree of bounds at different scales have to be explored until a minimizer is found.
+This number is sensitive to several factors: it grows exponentially with the number of degrees of freedom.
 Also, it depends on the specific problem instance and how well the global optimum is pronounced.
 In the presence of strong noise or multiple similarly good minima the scheme will naturally take longer as in a problem with only one distinct solution.
+Consequently it is not really possible to accurately estimate the number of required bounds beforehand, i.e. to give an overall expected complexity estimate of the branch and bound scheme.

 During our experiments we observed running times from under a minute for 3-4 modes on 'easy problems' up to about a day for 7-8 modes on very noisy and large instances.
-Instances shown in this section were mostly set up such that the b& b would take 10 minutes at most.
+Instances shown in this section were mostly set up such that branch and bound would take 10 min at most.